ibericode/mc4wp-wpml/readme.txt

 This is an add-on plugin for [MC4WP: Mailchimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/), adding the following features:

-- Subscribe to a different Mailchimp list for each of your site's languages.
+- Subscribe to a different Mailchimp audience for each of your site's languages.
 - Set the subscriber's language based on the current site language.

 This plugin requires PHP 5.3 or higher.